mkobetic/okapi/README.md

 Status
 ======

-* libcrypto implementation is under active development hashes, symmetric ciphers, and RSA encryption/signing should be mostly functional
+* libcrypto implementation is under active development hashes, symmetric ciphers, RSA (encryption/signing) and DSA should be mostly functional
 * mscng implementation has only a sketch of hash implementation currently, may not even compile yet

 TODO
 ====

- * libcrypto: DSA
  * libcrypto: DH
  * libcrypto: ECDH, ECDSA
  * libcrypto: add pkey generation support